skaut/skaut-google-drive-gallery/src/txt/readme.txt

 = 2.3.2 =
 * Image ordering by time now uses EXIF DateTime
-* Partialy fixed issue with url being overriden when not terminated by a slash
+* Partially fixed issue with url being overridden when not terminated by a slash
 * Fixed imprecise directory item counts
 * Fixed issue with other plugins overriding styles